Real expertiseWireless experts

 Scott Kelton, MEng PRINCE2 Principal Consultant – Radio Networks

-Over a decade of experience working in the wireless telecoms industry.
+Scott has more than 10 years experience of working in the wireless telecoms industry.

 While working for suppliers, Scott was responsible for the design, build, commissioning and handover of Cellular wireless technology systems.